 - Webmaster Tools/Analytics Accounts

 You may have a Google Webmaster Tools or Google Analytics account.
 It is full of rich information about your website and its visibility on Google.
 Write down your account and login info for this important account.
 If you have other tracking tools or analytics accounts, get all of that information.
 Write down the URL you have to go to to log in.
-If you don’t know if your website is being analyzed or if your traffic is being tracked, ask your web developer.
+If you don’t know if your website is being analyzed or if your traffic is being tracked, ask your web developer or IT person.

 - Graphics and Stock Photo Accounts

 You may have purchased images and photos from a service like iStock Photo.
 Or your web designer may have purchased images and photos to build your site.
 In order to prove that you’ve paid for and/or gotten permission to use the images on your website, you need to have this account info.